mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 In order to easier estimate the order on how the performance depend on the data size I provide a chart where x-axis and y-axis is logarithmic

+### Performance in Milliseconds (Logarithmic), F# 4, .NET 4.6.2, X64 (256KiB L1, 1MiB L2, 6MiB L3)

 ![Performance in Milliseconds (Logarithmic), F# 4, .NET 4.6.2, X64 (256KiB L1, 1MiB L2, 6MiB L3)](http://i.imgur.com/Xim9A9Q.png)

 For **Class (Shuffle)** one sees three plateaus in the test data that are delimited by a linear growth of performance (as the axes are both logarithmic).

 I have marked the three plateaus with `A`, `B` and `C`.

-An explaination for the three plateaus could be that the `A` plateau is when the data fits into `L1` cache.
-For plateau `B` the data still fit into `L2` but because `L2` is slower the performance degrades somewhat. `C` plateau then matches `L3` cache.
+An explanation for the three plateaus could be that the `A` plateau is when the data fits into L1 cache.
+For plateau `B` the data still fit into L2 but because L2 is slower the performance degrades somewhat. `C` plateau then matches L3 cache.

-As nice explaination as this is it doesn't match the input data.
+As nice explanation as this is it doesn't match the input data.

 Consider plateau `B`.
 It starts at 210 particles and end at 1485 particles.
 Since the size of a particle reported by .NET is 216 bytes (also matches manual estimate) that would mean the `A` runs out at 44KiB and `B` runs out at 313KiB but that doesn't match the numbers for my machine.
-In addition, plateau `A` ends at 1830KiB.
+In addition, plateau `C` ends at 1830KiB.

 The plateaus are interesting but I don't know how to correctly interpret them at this point.

 Finally, it seems that the performance for **Class (Shuffle)** asymptotically goes towards 1200 ms. As it starts at 200ms it means that the memory latency overhead is 1 second.
 We are processing 10,000,000 particles that means that the latency per particle is 100 ns which is quite close to the 120 ns reported by Intel® Memory Latency Checker tool.

+### **Update 2017-01-04**: The plateaus now makes more sense.

+A former colleague of mine, Henning, pointed out that the Core I5 has 64KiB of L1 cache per core, the total for all 4 cores is 256KiB.
+In addition, only 32KiB is data cache the other 32KiB is instruction cache.
+The L2 cache is also just 256KiB per core but 1MiB in total.
+The L3 cache is 6MiB shared for all 4 cores.

+So plateau `A` ends at 210 particles which is then 44KiB, this number is close to 32KiB L1 data cache available to the core.
+Looking more closely at the charts it seems plateau `B` ends at at 1123 particles which is 236KiB which is close to the 256KiB L2 cache available to the core.

+So the numbers and the input data matches decently for L1 and L2 cache now.

 ## Conclusions